ant-design/ant-design/components/upload/demo/drag.md

 ## en-US

 You can drag files to a specific area, to upload.
-Meanwhile you can also upload by selecting.
+Alternatively, you can also upload by selecting.

-We can upload serveral files at one in modern browser by setting `multiple`.
+We can upload serveral files at once in modern browsers by giving the input the `multiple` attribute.

 ````jsx
 import { Upload, Icon, message } from 'antd';